fnalways/terminus-docs/docs/manual/concepts/data.md

 ## [PostgreSQL](../../developer/develop/advanced/database.md#rds)

 As one of the most popular open-source relational databases, PostgreSQL has excellent performance and rich plug-in functions.
 Olares OS deploys PostgreSQL on the system along with the popular Citus distributed database plug-in.
 At the same time, its cluster is managed through the PG Operator in the TAPR component.
-Users can easily expand the number of PostgreSQL nodes.
-And can back up and restore data along with the entire Olares system.
+Users can easily expand the number of PostgreSQL nodes, and back up or restore data along with the entire Olares system.

 If the PostgreSQL database application declared by the developer in the application is Distributed, then Olares will build its database on Citus, allowing the application to fully utilize the capabilities of the distributed PG database.